pivotal/docs-platform-automation/docs/tasks.md

 ### activate-certificate-authority

-Ensures that the newest certificate authority on Ops Manager is active.
+Ensures that the newest certificate authority on Tanzu Operations Manager is active.

 === "Task"
     ---excerpt--- "tasks/activate-certificate-authority"